-We know how important bike security and protection is to most of our customers, and rightly so.
+We know how important bike security and protection is to our customers.

 Cyclehoop’s Theft + Damage Policy

 Insurance is not included in your membership.
 You park your bike in our Bikehangars entirely at your own risk.
-That is why we always recommend using a quality lock with an appropriate level of security for your bike value.
+That is why we recommend registering your bike and using a quality lock with an appropriate level of security for your bike value.

 Home Insurance Cover